robinsonb5/EightThirtyTwoDemos/README.md

 be built for boards which don't have it.

 ### Interrupts:
-Similar to the VGA demo, this project sets up and fills a simple VGA framebuffer but also sets up a vblank interrupt to scroll it.
-Requires SDRAM, so won't be built for boards which don't have it.
+This project sets up a timer interrupt and prints a message to the serial console every second.

 ### Dhrystone:
 The firmware for this project is written in C and compiled using the vbcc backend.